Moses, Tzipporah, and Us: Powerful Interfaith Families Past and Present

 If your family of origin is an interfaith family, this is a class for you.
 If you are yourself in an interfaith relationship (as a Jew, as not-Jewish, or as somewhere-in-between), this is for you, too!
 If you're not in an interfaith relationship, but you are energized by spending time in a space that celebrates interfaith families, and asks how to best empower them (us) in Jewish communal life, this course is absolutely for you as well.

-Over our three weeks together, Lex Rofeberg and Emma Newbery will guide interactive conversations that acknowledge and processes past harms done by religious institutions toward interfaith partnerships and families.
+Over our three weeks together, Lex Rofeberg and Emma Newbery (each of them part of proudly interfaith-and-Jewish families) will guide interactive conversations, exploring texts from the Torah and from the 21st century, that acknowledge and process past harms done by religious institutions toward interfaith partnerships and families.
 From there, the class will share our visions for a better future.
 And every step of the way, we will explore the roles that each one of us can play in crafting that future, together.

 —